What is Electoral Reform?

 This is the best example I've ever heard; I can't take credit for it, but it's too good not to share.

 Let's say there are 7 co-workers who want to spend some time together after work.
 5 of them want beer but each have a different favourite pub and suggest they all go there.
 The other 2 want coffee and suggest the same coffee shop.
 The votes are in and the coffee shop wins because the beer drinkers were split; now the whole group must go to the coffee shop where the vast majority of the group is unhappy.
 To make things sting even worse, whereas the coffee shop does not sell beer, all the pubs do.
 The 2 coffee drinkers are happiest at the coffee shop, but would have been only slightly less happy at the pub where they can still get coffee.

 The Answer = Single Transferable Vote

-Single Transferable Vote (STV) is voting system similar FPP in that the ballot still contains the same number of candidates, but instead of selecting a single candidate, voters rank the candidates in order of most preferable to least.
+Single Transferable Vote (STV) (also known as Ranked Choice) is voting system similar to FPP in that the ballot still contains the same number of candidates; however, instead of selecting a single candidate, voters rank the candidates in order of most preferable to least.
 If the first candidate selected by a voter does not earn enough votes to win the election, the voter's vote is transferred to their next choice.
 The vote is continuously transferred until it lands on the winning candidate after transfers, or until there is no winning candidate to transfer the vote to.
 In an STV voting system individual votes are rarely wasted, and the candidate the majority of voters would compromise on is more often the winner.

 Sounds Complicated - It's Not